Hands-On Fundraising

 • Contact

-Do you want to really connect?
-Show, don’t tell me.
+Do you really want to connect?
+Show, don't tell me

 There is no faster way into our brains than an image.

+Words are more difficult to take in than images.
+Images are instantly and easily read.
 People can remember more than 2500 images with at least 90 percent accuracy for days after initial exposure.

 So, yes, pictures are powerful.
 But how to use them?

-Lisa Sargent warns us against feel-good pictures here.
+Lisa Sargent warns us against feel-good pictures.

 Why?
 They’re not as motivating.
 She cites “emotional contagion” – sad images are catching.
 (Lisa also links to a post from Jeff Brooks with research reported in the AMA Journal of Marketing Research.
 The upshot?
 Sad faces raise more money.
 Read both these posts for lots of great detail and advice).